Skip to main content

 Objective: To assess associations between exposure to intrauterine SARS-CoV-2 and subsequent child neurodevelopment in a large, diverse cohort with confirmation of maternal SARS-CoV-2 status.

 Study design: The Researching COVID to Enhance Recovery (RECOVER) Pregnancy Cohort enrolled adults with and without SARS-CoV-2 during pregnancy and their offspring born January 2020 through December 2023 at 23 sites across the US.
-Neurodevelopment was assessed at 12 months with the Ages and Stages Questionnaire, 3rd edition (ASQ-3) and at 18 months with the ASQ Social-Emotional (ASQ-SE) and the Modified Checklist for Autism in Toddlers-Revised (M-CHAT-R).
-We compared exposed and unexposed infants’ ASQ-3 total and subdomain scores, ASQ-SE and M-CHAT-R scores, and proportions meeting published referral thresholds, using multivariable linear and logistic regression.
+Neurodevelopment was assessed at 12 months with the Ages & Stages Questionnaire, 3rd edition (ASQ-3) and at 18 months with the ASQ Social-Emotional (ASQ-SE) and the Modified Checklist for Autism in Toddlers-Revised (M-CHAT-R).
+We compared exposed and unexposed infants' ASQ-3 total and subdomain scores, ASQ-SE and M-CHAT-R scores, and proportions meeting published referral thresholds, using multivariable linear and logistic regression.

 Results: Among 1,179 participants enrolled, 1,008 (85.5%) had exposure, with 806 (80.0%) exposed during Omicron predominance.
-Of those with known timing, 349 (41.4%) and 295 (35.0%) were exposed in the second and third trimesters of pregnancy respectively.
-Exposure was not associated with differences in ASQ-3 (adjusted difference: -0.61, 95% CI: -10.03, 8.81) or ASQ-3 subdomains at 12 months, ASQ-SE at 18 months (adjusted difference: 0.19, 95% CI: -4.02, 4.41), or M-CHAT-R scores.
-Findings were similar for proportions meeting referral thresholds, and when stratified by variant or by trimester.
+Of those with known timing, 349 (41.4%) and 295 (35.0%) were exposed in the second and third trimesters of pregnancy, respectively.
+Exposure was not associated with differences in the ASQ-3 (adjusted difference -0.61, 95% CI -10.03 to 8.81) or ASQ-3 subdomains at 12 months, ASQ-SE at 18 months (adjusted difference 0.19, 95% CI -4.02 to 4.41), or M-CHAT-R scores.
+Findings were similar for proportions meeting referral thresholds and when stratified by variant or by trimester.

 Conclusions: In this multicenter cohort largely exposed since Omicron and in second or third trimester, intrauterine SARS-CoV-2 exposure was not associated with neurodevelopmental screening outcomes through 18 months of age.
 Further assessments of the impact of intrauterine SARS-CoV-2 on neurodevelopment beyond 18 months of age are needed.